,

 Avoid flushing grease, oils, paper towels, wipes, feminine hygiene products, diapers, coffee grounds, and other dense materials that could clog impellers.
 Also restrict use of toxic cleaners or chemicals that could damage components.
 Ejector pumps are only for standard wastewater intended for sewers.

-How often does routine maintenance need to be performed on an ejector pump installation?
+How often should maintenance be performed on an ejector pump installation?

 Most manufacturers recommend inspecting and servicing residential ejector pump units at least once annually.
 Tasks include checking and clearing obstructions, testing switches, refilling oil levels on lubricated units, and examining pipes and fittings for leaks.
 This prevents most repair issues and maximizes operational lifespan.